lodev09/react-native-true-sheet/README.md

 ### `BlurTint`

-Blur tint that is mapped into native values in iOS.
+Blur tint that is mapped into native values in IOS.

 ```tsx
 <TrueSheet blurTint="dark">